 A variety of international surveys confirm that Germany is one of the world's most admired countries, whether viewed from the perspectives of economics, quality of life, scientific achievement, culture, tourism, or ethical values.
 In 2013 it again led the annual BBC World Service Country Rating Poll as the world's most popular country, a position it has held since 2008, except when it came in a close second in 2012.
 And as Mercer Consulting's 2011 Quality of Living Survey determined, many of the world's most livable cities are German-speaking: among the top 10, Vienna is 1st, Zurich 2nd, Munich 4th, Düsseldorf 6th, Frankfurt 7th, Bern 9th.
 Other German cities also do well: Hamburg (16) Berlin (17), Nuremberg (24), and Stuttgart (28) rank above Paris , London , Barcelona , and New York .

 The German-speaking countries' economic significance is even greater.
 Germany, with a population of just over 82 million, boasts the world's fourth-largest national economy, one less affected than most by the recent downturn.
 When, in 2009, Newsweek placed Chancellor Angela Merkel eighth on its list of the world's 50 most powerful people (and the top woman), it pointed out that she "has resources few of her peers can match in this crisis.
 Germany's slow-and-steady economy may have seemed boring in the global boom years, but now Merkel's country looks like a rare island of stability.
 Government budgets are balanced.
 There's no housing or credit bubble, and the savings rate puts America to shame (11 percent versus near zero last year)."
-And since then, Germany's influence has only continued to grow; for the second year in a row, there has been no deficit in its federal budget.
+And since then, Germany's economic influence has only continued to grow; for the second year in a row, there has been no deficit in its federal budget.
 In 2012, Forbes ranked Angela Merkel the world's second-most powerful person; in 2013, she was fifth.

 The economies of German-speaking Switzerland and Austria are also substantial, and their per capita GDPs rank third and fourth in the EU.
 Especially Austria has benefited from the opening up of Eastern Europe.

 Size is not the only source of Germany's economic importance, however.
 The Federal Republic boasts the highest worker productivity in Europe, and according to the UN Conference on Trade and Development's World Investment Prospects Survey (2012-2014), Germany is third in the world for best places to invest.
 In 2013, foreign investment in Germany totaled 23.4 billion euros.
-The top investor in Germany is the U.S. The annual Bloomberg business report for 2014, which predicts the best places to do business in a given year again ranked Germany 5th in the world, Germany #7, and Austria #17.
+The top investor in Germany is the U.S. The annual Bloomberg business report for 2014, which predicts the best places to do business in a given year again ranked Germany 5th in the world.
 The Wall Street Journal (6/14/2012) reports that companies and state governments in the U.S. are increasingly turning to German companies for help in training skilled factory workers.

 In the area of world trade, Germany's significance is greater than just its GDP would indicate.
 From 2003-8 it was the world's largest exporter.
 It is now second to China, even though its exports continue to grow dramatically.
 At the same time, Germany is the second-biggest donor of aid to developing countries.4 Germans are #1 in the world when it comes to travel — 40 million Germans spent 24.2 billion euros on travel to other countries in fiscal 2012 - and Germany itself is a major tourist destination.
 Between January and May 2012, international visitors accounted for 23.8 million overnight stays in German hotels, and in 2010 Berlin passed Rome in the number of foreign visitors.
 Austria and Switzerland are of course also popular destinations.
 In its list of the 44 "most compelling travel destinations" in the world for 2009, the New York Times put Berlin at #4, Vienna #8, and Cologne #30 (1/11/2009).